-In addition to benefits previously listed, paid G Suite accounts have even more additional features which can really improve the way your business works.
+In addition to benefits previously listed, Google Workspace (G Suite) accounts have even more additional features which can really improve the way your business works.

-One of these great additional features G Suite offers is unlimited storage of Gmail messages, Google Photos, and files in Drive.
-Or in the case your organisation has fewer than 4 users, each user will have 1 TB of storage.
+One of these great additional features Workspace offers is greatly increased storage capacity for Gmail messages, Google Photos, and files in Drive.
 This is really helpful for companies, negating the need to worry about lack of storage for data.

 Google Chat & Meet

 Another feature which could truly transform the way in which your business communicates is being able to take advantage of Google Meet and Google Chat.
-These are both G Suite tools aimed around optimising the ability to communicate and collaborate on tasks, regardless of location.
+These are both Google Workspace (G Suite) tools aimed around optimising the ability to communicate and collaborate on tasks, regardless of location.

-Google Meet – Meet is fully integrated with G Suite, allowing you to join meetings directly from a Calendar event or email invite.
+Google Meet – Meet is fully integrated with Workspace, allowing you to join meetings directly from a Calendar event or email invite.
 All the important event details are right there when you need them, whether you’re joining from a laptop, phone or the conference room.

 Google Chat – A messaging tool which makes it easy for tools to get work done in one place.
 From direct conversations to group messaging, Chat can aid in collaboration in an easy to use, efficient manner.
 Users can take advantage of virtual rooms to house projects over time – plus threaded conversations.
 Chat makes tracking progress and follow up tasks easy.

-Overall, moving from a standard ‘Gmail.com’ account and upgrading to a paid G Suite account could hugely benefit your organisation in many ways.
-If you upgrade to G Suite, it will boost the perception of your company amongst customers but it allows you to work in a smarter, more collaborative and innovative manner.
+Overall, moving from a standard ‘Gmail.com’ account and upgrading to a paid Google Workspace (G Suite) account could hugely benefit your organisation in many ways.
+If you upgrade to Workspace, it will boost the perception of your company amongst customers but it allows you to work in a smarter, more collaborative and innovative manner.